Personal-CS50-WEB/Final-project/README.md

 ## **Future work and improvements**
 - Add a category field to the survey that could be used to filter surveys.
+- Add unit tests to the project.
+- Email notifications to survey creators about survey results when it closes.

 ## **CSS template**
 https://www.free-css.com/